rustam-cpp/CodeForces-Template/README.md

 # CodeForces-Template
-Template for programming on C++ and Python (a little bit) on CodeForces.com
+Template for programming on C++ on CodeForces.com

-It contain C++ and Python algorithms.
-Mostly, they are graph algorithms and mostly, on C++.
+It contain algorithms.
+Mostly, they are graph / string / number theory algorithms

-Also it contain debug template on C++.
-You can do stresstesting with testgenerator on Python.
+Also it contain debug template.
+And you can do stresstesting with testgenerator.